mesosphere/dcos-docs-site/pages/1.10/cli/update/index.md

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->

 You can update the DC/OS CLI to the latest version or downgrade to an older version.

 # <a name="upgrade"></a>Upgrade the CLI

-**Important:** If you downloaded the CLI from PyPI or from the DC/OS UI version 1.7 or earlier, you must completely [uninstall](/1.10/cli/uninstall/) the CLI.
+If you downloaded the CLI from PyPI or from the DC/OS UI version 1.7 or earlier, you must completely [uninstall](/1.10/cli/uninstall/) the CLI.
 You cannot upgrade.

 You can upgrade an existing DC/OS CLI installation to the latest build.

 1. Remove the current CLI binary.
 For example, if you installed to `/usr/local/bin/`:

     ```bash
     rm -rf /usr/local/bin/dcos
     ```

 1. Download the DC/OS CLI binary (`dcos`) to your local directory (for example, `/usr/local/bin/`) by running the following command and replacing `<dcos-version>` with the version you want to use:

     ```bash
     curl https://downloads.dcos.io/binaries/cli/darwin/x86-64/dcos-<dcos-version>/dcos
     ```

+ 1. Save or copy the downloaded file to a working directory with network access to the nodes in the cluster.
-    Keep in mind that the CLI must be installed on a system that is external to your DC/OS cluster.
+    Keep in mind that the CLI must be installed on a host computer that is external to your DC/OS cluster.
+In most organizations, the CLI is installed on an administrative workstation.

+    For example:

+    ```bash
+    mkdir /usr/local/bin/dcos && cd /usr/local/bin/dcos
+    ```

 1. Open the file location and make the downloaded CLI binary file executable.

     ```bash
     chmod +x dcos
     ```

-    **Tip:** If your system is unable to find the executable, you may need to re-open the command prompt or add the installation directory to your PATH environment variable manually.
+   If your system is unable to find the executable, you may need to re-open the command prompt or add the installation directory to your PATH environment variable manually.

 1. Point the CLI to your DC/OS master node.
 In this example, `http://example.com` is the master node IP address.

     ```bash
     dcos cluster setup http://example.com